scotwash/pluto-puppies/README.md

 ### Members & Responsibilities (To Be Written by Scotch)

 Our group members are Ada, Scotch, Garret, Sheryl, and Sunny.

-Ada is to write a
+Sunny will be researching websites for inspiration and reference.
+They will also be helping with the layout.
+Garret is listing all of our core webpages and briefly describing what their contents are.
+Sheryl will be turning in the assignment and writing the project summary.
+Ada will be writing why we are doing this and why we decided to write about cryptozoology.

 CRYPTIDS